-In today's blog I want to discuss different problems and situations that could be affecting you in your work place and the solutions to these issues.
+In today's blog, I want to discuss different problems and situations that could be affecting you in your workplace and the solutions to these issues.

-First off, every and I mean every work place has some kind of issue.
+First off, every and I mean every workplace has some kind of issue.
 Where there are human beings, there are bound to be some disagreements and teamwork problems.

 Now in my many years of working in different centers, I have noticed that at each place there was different kinds of negativity.
 Here are some of the issues I have seen and experienced.
 I will discuss the problems as well as the solutions underneath.

 SOLUTION: Stay away from that break room and go outside and chill or to the restaurant or for a walk.
 There is something awesome about getting fresh air after a stressful shift.
 Put on music or uplifting stuff in your car if you have one.
-The person that gossips with you will always gossip about you.
+The person that gossip with you will always gossip about you.
 I have seen and experienced this.
 BEWARE!